 On this site:

-John's work for the business world includes ghostwritten white papers, case studies, newsletter articles, and online help files for several leading information and high-tech companies.
-John especially enjoys bringing his informal style and fascination with narrative structure to the communication needs of business executives.
+John's work for the business world includes ghostwritten e-books, articles, white papers, and case studies for several leading high-tech companies and consultancies.
+John enjoys bringing his informal style and fascination with narrative structure to the communication needs of business executives.
 (Read more about John's business writing here.)

-Previously, John wrote the lifestyle advice book Small Town Bound and has contributed to several other books, including a photographic history of Red Lodge, Montana.
-He has taught at Rocky Mountain College and is on the advisory board for the Montana Center for the Book.
-(One of his favorite annual events is the Montana Festival of the Book in Missoula.)
-He speaks about Lockhart, writing, and the West at libraries, conferences, and other events.
+John has contributed to several other books, including a photographic history of Red Lodge, Montana.
+He has taught at Montana State University-Billings and Rocky Mountain College, and is on the advisory board for the Montana Center for the Book.
+(One of his favorite annual events is the Montana Book Festival in Missoula.)
+He speaks about Yellowstone, Caroline Lockhart, the ghost metropolis of Mossmain, writing, and the West at libraries, conferences, and other events.

 In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.

 John was born in Greenfield, Massachusetts, in 1964.
 He graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
-He lives with his wife, who is also a writer, and their dog (that's the late Aretha Franklin in the picture above, dated 2001) in a small town in central Montana.
+He lives in a small town in central Montana.

 A high-resolution picture is available here.
-You can connect with John by e-mail, voice-mail, or through social media:
+You can connect with John by e-mail or through social media:

 E-mail: info [at] johnclaytonbooks.com